teodor-moldovan/dpcluster/README.rst

 * Implement more clustering algorithms e.g. based on Gibbs sampling, expectation propagation, stochastic gradient descent.
 * Implement more clustering distributions.
-* Re-implement algorithms to take advantage of:
+* Re-implement algorithms to take advantage of multi-core or GPU computing.

-    * multi-core or
-    * GPU computing.